Data from the Federal Reserve show that Americans owe close to 1,000 billion dollars of revolving debt* (which I’ll refer to as credit card debt).

 How much does it cost to carry a credit card balance?

 - the credit card’s interest rate

 Let’s assume Joe College gets his first credit card.
 A short time later he has spent $1,000 — all charged on the card.
-Thereafter, the credit card balance doesn’t go much higher (let’s say that’s close to the card’s credit limit, and Joe’s a smart guy; he knows he might be hit with an over-the-limit fee if he goes over the limit).
+Thereafter, the credit card balance doesn’t go much higher (let’s say that’s close to the card’s credit limit, and Joe’s a smart guy; he knows he’ll be hit with an penalty fee if he goes over the limit and it will be bad for his credit score).
 If Joe paid off the entire $1,000 as soon as he got the bill, then there’d be no balance and therefore no interest charge.
-But that’s not what happened.
+But that’s not what happens.
 Joe makes payments in an attempt to pay it off, but too-often he gives in to temptation and uses the card to buy something he wants, or there’s something he urgently needs and he charges it.
 Thus, the balance is sometimes a little below $1,000, sometimes a little above $1,000, but it averages $1,000 for an entire year.